Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 All ShelfCompanies24 shelf entities in Poland were incorporated solely to be held in reserve.
 They have never traded, never opened a customer-facing bank account, never invoiced a third party, and never accumulated tax losses — so the KRS record shows pure dormancy.
 This avoids the loss-utilisation and beneficial-owner-disclosure complications that a real ex-trading company would carry.

-Choose a shelf Sp. z o.o. from EUR 2,500 when you need to be trading immediately, when banking onboarding speed matters, or when a counterparty insists on dealing with an established legal entity.
-Choose new formation from EUR 1,500 when you want to design the constitution, share classes, or registered name from scratch and you can wait 3 days for the KRS entry.
-Both options come with the same fixed-fee scope, banking introduction, and post-formation support.
+Choose a shelf Sp. z o.o. when you need to be trading immediately, when banking onboarding speed matters, or when a counterparty insists on dealing with an established legal entity.
+Choose new formation when you want to design the constitution, share classes, or registered name from scratch and you can wait 3 days for the KRS entry.
+Both options come with the same service, banking introduction, and post-formation support.

 Ready to discuss your Poland corporate setup?
-Contact our Polish desk — we reply within one working day with a fixed-price proposal tailored to your needs.
+Contact our Polish desk — we reply within one working day with a service tailored to your needs.
 Specify whether you want a pre-formed Sp. z o.o. ready in 48 hours or a fresh formation taking 3 days.